 Questions and Answers: Banbury leasehold conveyancing

-Expecting to exchange soon on a basement flat in Banbury.
-Conveyancing lawyers assured me that they are sending me a report tomorrow.
+Looking forward to complete next month on a ground floor flat in Banbury.
+Conveyancing lawyers inform me that they are sending me a report within the next couple of days.
 Are there areas in the report that I should be focusing on?

 The report on title for your leasehold conveyancing in Banbury should include some of the following: